BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 language.
 We will see later how to use GNU assembler and C compiler to compile programs for our CPU.
 But before playing with software and toolchains, remember, we still have 8 instructions to implement in hardware (5 `Load` variants and 3 `Store` variants).

+**Try this** invent (or copy it from [somewhere else](https://github.com/riscv-collab/riscv-gcc/blob/5964b5cd72721186ea2195a7be8d40cfe6554023/libgcc/config/riscv/muldi3.S)) a routine to multiply two numbers, test it on various inputs in simulation, and on the device.

 ## Step 15: Load